 Document Structure Determines Work Efficiency

-Field technicians often say, “It takes too long to find the information we need.”
-This issue stems from the fact that many documents are still structured around components rather than tasks.
+Field technicians often say that it takes too long to find the information they need.
+The complaint usually traces back to one cause.
+Many documents are still structured around components rather than tasks.

-Headings such as “Engine Oil,” “Power Train,” and “Hydraulic Pump” may describe the product effectively, but they are not intuitive for technicians performing tasks.
-More useful are task-based headings such as “How to Change Engine Oil,” “Hydraulic System Inspection Procedure,” and “Troubleshooting [Issue Name].”
+Headings such as “Engine Oil,” “Power Train,” and “Hydraulic Pump” may describe the product accurately, but they are not intuitive for a technician in the middle of a job.
+What actually helps are task-based headings such as “How to Change Engine Oil” or “Hydraulic System Inspection Procedure.”

 For usability, documentation should be structured around tasks, not components.
 This is the core of Hansem Global’s user-centered information architecture.
-By organizing content around workflows and service scenarios, users can find and use information much faster.
+When content is organized around workflows and service scenarios, users find what they need far faster.

 Technical Documentation is Part of the Brand Experience